katsurokai/NSWI130-ENROLL/README.md

 Here is my take on lvl2 containers [Containers](./C4/lvl2-Containers/structurizr-lvl2-enrollmentSystemContainerDiagram.png)

+Level 3 which is component of each feature in in detail that we each need to do [component](./C4/lvl3-Components/structurizr-lvl3-enrollmentSystemComponentDiagram.png)

 ## Random thoughts & problems
 what does teacher see x what does students see on a dashboard (admin???)